Best Ski Resorts for Thanksgiving Weekend

 Lake Louise and Sunshine Village

-Head north to Banff for early holiday snow, where it’s business as usual, since Canada celebrates their Thanksgiving in October.
-Lake Louise and Sunshine should be open and waiting for you in early November.
-Lake Louise gives skiers and riders access to 4,200 skiable acres and 3,251 vertical feet of drop, while Sunshine Village is Canada’s highest elevation resort, with Sunshine Mountain Lodge located at 7,200 feet.
-It boasts 3,300 skiable acres and 3,510 feet of vertical.
+For early season holiday turns, head north to Banff, where it’s business as usual because Canada celebrates their Thanksgiving in October.
+Lake Louise and Sunshine are typically openand waiting for you in early November.
+Lake Louise gives skiers and riders access to 4,200 skiable acres and 3,251 vertical feet of drop, while Sunshine Mountain Lodge located at 7,200 feet.
+It boasts 4,200 skiable acres and 3,250 feet of vertical.

 Off the snow, soak in hot springs, twirl on ice skates, take in the views on the Banff Gondola, and go holiday shopping in downtown Banff.
 Bonus: You’ll find a lot of great restaurants in Banff to satisfy your cravings for a hearty holiday meal.